By Ed Coburn • 03/17/2015

 How to publish on the Apple Newsstand, Tip 1: Choose your digital magazine publishing software wisely

 Don’t think you must publish with Adobe’s industry-leading Digital Publishing Suite.
-Its startup costs can be prohibitive and slow your entry into tablet magazine publishing.
+Startup costs can be prohibitive and slow your entry into tablet magazine publishing.
 There are a number of good, affordable options out there for smaller publishers with one to three titles, including our partner, Mag+.

 How to publish on the Apple Newsstand, Tip 2: Accept the fact that the 70/30 revenue share is awesome.